 - Production planners help ensure factories run smoothly by working out timetables and keeping necessary supplies in stock.

 - Production supervisors manage teams in factories or manufacturing workplaces.

 - Quality managers ensure products meet relevant quality standards, set up quality assessment systems, and improve product quality.

 - Technical Manager

-- Technical managers are responsible for the quality and performance of technology in the workplace.
+- Technical managers are responsible for checking, maintaining and upgrading technology in production workplaces.